-Resumes only get a few seconds’ initial consideration, so there needs to be a compelling narrative at the very top – your professional brand needs to come across so clearly that a recruiter or hiring manager immediately understands who you are and what you can do for the company.
+Resumes only get a few seconds’ initial consideration, so resume writing needs to focus on developing a compelling narrative at the top of the page.
+Your value proposition and your professional brand need to come across so clearly that a recruiter or hiring manager immediately understands who you are and what you can do for the company.

 If you’re not on LinkedIn, you’re invisible to employers.
 Learn more about the importance of LinkedIn for your job search.
 Posting your resume on websites like Monster or Indeed isn’t the best strategy, and it’s certainly not the only strategy.
 You need a great LinkedIn profile with a keyword-rich headline that allows you to come up in the search that recruiters perform when sourcing candidates.

 LinkedIn profiles offer more than what can be included on a resume.
-The site offers its members – including the non-paying members – rich resources that no resume can include.
+The site offers its members – including the non-paying members – rich resources.
 You can upload videos of your presentations, link to your personal website, as well as feature recommendations from people who know your work and are happy to share their positive feedback with others.

 I love writing LinkedIn profiles because it gives me the opportunity to make my clients come alive online.
-It’s difficult to express personality in a resume, but when I write your profile summary, I do it in the first person, as though you were introducing yourself during a phone interview.
+When I write your profile summary, I do it in the first person, as though you were introducing yourself during a phone interview.